-Some dogs are fond of chasing bees whenever they see them, while some even try to eat them and end up being stung.
+Some dogs enjoy chasing bees whenever they see them, and some even try to eat them only to get stung.

 It is not such a good scene to see your dog looking swollen because of a bee sting.

-However, some dogs learn their lesson and start being phobic to bees and other small flying creatures.
+However, some dogs learn their lesson and start being phobic of bees and other small flying creatures.

-This makes the dog to snap at imaginary flies and hallucinate they are there while they aren’t.
+This makes the dog snap at imaginary flies and hallucinates they are there while they aren’t.

 Major Reasons Why Dogs Are Obsessed With Bees

 In the same way, bees may easily attract dogs, wasps also play a big role in that.